darekrossman/ai-storefront-tools/docs/PRD.md

 - Cross-selling and upselling recommendations

 **User Interactions**:
-- Product category selection and filtering
+- Basic HTML forms for product category selection and filtering
-- Individual product editing and refinement
+- Simple HTML lists for individual product editing and refinement
-- Bulk operations for similar products
+- Plain HTML tables for bulk operations for similar products
-- Product relationship mapping
+- Basic HTML display for product relationship mapping
 - Integration with brand data for consistency

 **Data Structure**: